 Also, cricketer Mahendra Singh Dhoni’s life will be brought to the silver screen by Sushant Singh Rajput, in director Neeraj Pandey’s biopic on the ODI Indian skipper.

 On the other hand, R Madhavan stars in Saala Khadoos (SK), a sports drama revolving around boxing.
+A hit among the Sports Based Films.

 “Earlier, film-makers usually made movies that were considered safe, like love stories, action films, etc. Also, most of the sports-based films that were attempted in the earlier decades didn’t do well, so no one ventured into that territory for many years.
 Now is a good time as far as the variety in plots is concerned, because film-makers are trying different kinds of stories.
-I’m glad that more sports films are now being made in India,” says film-maker Rajkumar Hirani, who has produced SK.
+I’m glad that more Sports Based Films are now being made in India,” says film-maker Rajkumar Hirani, who has produced SK.
 He adds, “Sports films are usually about the triumph of an underdog, and they make you feel good.
 Such movies are happy films.”

 Also, in queue is the biopic on former Indian captain Mohammed Azharuddin, starring Emraan Hashmi in the lead.
 It is being directed by Anthony D’Souza.
 A film on shuttler Saina Nehwal is also in the pipeline; it will be directed by Amole Gupte.
 Biopics on personalities like wrestler Gama Pehalwan (to be directed by Parmeet Sethi), footballer Sibdas Bhaduri (to be helmed by Shoojit Sircar), Dhyan Chand (to be made by Karan Johar) and hockey player Sandeep Singh (to be made by Chitrangda Singh) are being planned too.